edgedb/edgedb/docs/ui/ui_home.rst

           new database.
     :width: 100%

-The UI homepage displays one button per database inside the instance.
+The UI homepage displays one button per database inside an instance.
 New instances will contain a database called ``edgedb`` by default.

 A new database can be added to the current instance by clicking on